dotnet/csharpstandard/standard/expressions.md

 Unary operator overload resolution ([§12.4.4](expressions.md#1244-unary-operator-overload-resolution)) is applied to select a specific operator implementation.
 Predefined `++` and `--` operators exist for the following types: `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `float`, `double`, `decimal`, and any enum type.
 The predefined `++` operators return the value produced by adding `1` to the operand, and the predefined `--` operators return the value produced by subtracting `1` from the operand.
 In a `checked` context, if the result of this addition or subtraction is outside the range of the result type and the result type is an integral type or enum type, a `System.OverflowException` is thrown.

-There shall be an implicit conversion from the return type of the selected unary operator to the type of the *primary_expression*, otherwise a compile-time error occurs.
+There shall be an implicit conversion from the return type of the selected unary operator to the type of the *unary_expression*, otherwise a compile-time error occurs.

 The run-time processing of a prefix increment or decrement operation of the form `++x` or `--x` consists of the following steps: